whotracksme/whotracks.me/blog/trackers_in_your_favorite_site.md

 ## Plotting a sankey diagram

-Now let's write a simple function to plot these data nicely.
+Now let's write a simple function to plot this data nicely.
 Most of the work has already been done, given we're feeding the data in a format that's easy to parse.

 ```python